team-charls/charls/README.md

 ## Related Projects

-* [CharLS.Native .NET](https://github.com/team-charls/charls-native-dotnet) - a .NET adapter assembly for CharLS
+* [CharLS.Native .NET](https://github.com/team-charls/charls-native-dotnet) - a .NET adapter assembly for CharLS: [NuGet package](https://www.nuget.org/packages/CharLS.Native/)
 * [JPEG-LS WIC codec](https://github.com/team-charls/jpegls-wic-codec) - Windows Imaging Component (WIC) codec for JPEG-LS .jls files
-* [charls-js](https://github.com/chafey/charls-js) - WebAssembly build of CharLS, [Demo](https://chafey.github.io/charls-js/test/browser/index.html)
+* [charls-js](https://github.com/chafey/charls-js) - WebAssembly build of CharLS: [Demo](https://chafey.github.io/charls-js/test/browser/index.html)
-* [JPEG-LS plugin for Python Pillow](https://github.com/planetmarshall/pillow-jpls) - JPEG-LS plugin for Python Pillow, [Pip](https://pypi.org/project/pillow-jpls/1.0.0/)
+* [JPEG-LS plugin for Python Pillow](https://github.com/planetmarshall/pillow-jpls) - JPEG-LS plugin for Python Pillow: [Pip package](https://pypi.org/project/pillow-jpls/)

 ## Users & Acknowledgements

-CharLS is being used by [GDCM DICOM toolkit](http://sourceforge.net/projects/gdcm/), thanks for [Mathieu Malaterre](http://sourceforge.net/users/malat) for getting CharLS started on Linux.
-Kato Kanryu wrote an initial version of the color transforms and the DIB output format code, for an [irfanview](http://www.irfanview.com) plugin using CharLS.
+CharLS is being used by [GDCM DICOM toolkit](https://sourceforge.net/projects/gdcm/), thanks for [Mathieu Malaterre](https://sourceforge.net/users/malat) for getting CharLS started on Linux.
+Kato Kanryu wrote an initial version of the color transforms and the DIB output format code, for an [irfanview](https://www.irfanview.com) plugin using CharLS.

 ## Legal

 The code in this project is available through a BSD style license, allowing use of the code in commercial closed source applications if you wish. **All** the code in this project is written from scratch, and not based on other JPEG-LS implementations.
 Be aware that Hewlett Packard claims to own patents that apply to JPEG-LS implementations, but they license it for free for conformant JPEG-LS implementations.
 Some of these patents may already have expired in your country.
-Read more at <http://www.hpl.hp.com/loco/> before you use this if you use this code for commercial purposes.
+Read more at <https://hpl.hp.com/loco/> before you use this if you use this code for commercial purposes.